 Broadband ISPs usually try to steer clear of blocking internet connectivity and services if they can help it, although it should be said that port 25 has been blocked by various other providers over the years to help prevent email spam.
 The port was historically used for the Simple Mail Transfer Protocol (SMTP) relay between mail servers (i.e. sending emails), which is usually not encrypted.

-However, these days it’s more common for email servers and systems to use Port 465 (legacy SMTPS), Port 587 or Port 2525 for the secure variant of SMTP (SMTPS), which will usually be encrypted using the SSL/TLS standards or similar methods.
+However, these days it’s more common for email servers and systems to use Port 465 (legacy SMTPS), Port 587 (submission) or Port 2525 for the secure variants of SMTP (SMTPS etc.), which will usually be encrypted using the SSL/TLS standards or similar methods.

 Advertisement

-Suffice to say that customers of YouFibre shouldn’t be too alarmed after the ISP emailed them this week to inform of the impending change (credits to one of our readers, Joe, for the tip), although there’s always a risk from the unintended consequences of such moves.
+Suffice to say that customers of YouFibre shouldn’t be too alarmed after the ISP emailed them this week to inform of the impending change (credits to one of our readers, Joe, for the tip), although there’s always some risk from the unintended consequences of such moves (i.e. the possibility of catching niche use cases, which may make different uses of the same port).
+The fact that there’s only been a few days notice given is another issue.

 Copy of You Fibre’s Email